-1. Jerome (J.F.)
-DiMarzio: Android A Programmer's Guide, Tata McGraw-Hill, 2010.
-2. B.M.
+- 1. Jerome (J.F.)
+DiMarzio: Android A Programmer's Guide, Tata McGraw-Hill, 2010. - 2.
+B.M.
 Harwani: Android Programming, Pearson, 2013.

-Note: At the end of the course students should come out with case study, It carries a weightage of 20% of CIE.
+Note: In tutorial, some of the Programs based on the concepts are developed and executed, to get practical knowledge on Mobile Application development and at the end of the course students should come out with case study, which carries a weightage of 20% of CIE.